 Is your backyard a breeding ground?
 Mosquitoes and Ticks prefer shaded areas of the yard to avoid dehydration.
 Mosquitoes require these moist habitats to breed.
 An old watering can, stagnant bird baths and clogged gutters (as well as old tires, etc.) are all suitable breeding grounds.
 The first step in controlling Mosquitoes is to address these issues.

 Ticks have fewer moisture requirements but prefer tall grass/thick shrubbery, stone walls, un-raked leaf litter and brush piles.
 Keeping grass mowed will make your yard less inviting to ticks.
 Controlling rodent populations is also important as mice provide a necessary meal for developing ticks (exterior mouse baiting available).

 Finally, shrubs, shaded areas, and the perimeter of the yard can be treated using a combination of an Adulticide and a Growth Regulator to address all stages of tick development.
 A Blower-Mister is the most efficient means of treating these sites as it can penetrate dense foliage and provide consistent coverage.
 A granular application to your lawn will not yield the same results.

 The final aspect of avoiding Tick and Mosquito Borne illnesses is AWARENESS.
 Use caution when traversing into thick woods or tall grass.
 Check your pants carefully after working outdoors.
 Apply a repellent to discourage mosquitoes, or better yet- cover up in long sleeves, pants and a hat.

-Contact OWNER OPERATED PEST CONTROL for Mosquito and Tick Treatments in MA at 508-963-1294
+Contact PEST CONTROL STAR for Mosquito and Tick Treatments in MA at 508-963-1294